Is This Normal Relationship Stress or a Sign It’s Not Working?

 When the relationship itself generates the strain, the pattern no longer follows external conditions.
 The difficulty between you is no longer a response to something outside.
 It is the interaction itself.

-Attempts to address problems continue to fail.
+Attempts to address problems fail.
 You raise a concern, and the conversation escalates.
 A careful observation turns into a dispute about something else entirely.
 An apology does not settle the matter.
-Over time, you stop raising issues — not because they have been resolved, but because experience has taught you that naming them often makes things worse.
+Over time, you stop raising issues — not because they have been resolved, but because naming them makes things worse.

-Your version of events begins to lose credibility.
+Your version of events loses credibility.
 Each of you holds a different account of what happened and what should be done.
 You say something felt off and are told you misunderstood.
 You recall an event one way and are told it happened differently.

 Diverging accounts are normal.
-But when this repeats, you begin to doubt your own reading of events, even as they occur.
+But when this repeats, you doubt your own reading of events, even as they occur.

-Your behaviour begins to change around the tension.
+Your behaviour changes around the tension.
 You monitor your words more carefully.
 You avoid certain topics.
 You soften how directly you speak.
-These adjustments happen gradually, until you notice you are no longer speaking freely, but speaking to prevent escalation.
+These adjustments accumulate.
+You are no longer speaking freely.
+You are speaking to prevent escalation.

 Calm no longer brings closeness.
-When the tension lifts, what arrives is not connection but relief — a temporary release from pressure.
+When the tension lifts, you do not feel closer.
+You feel relieved: temporarily released from pressure.
 The absence of conflict feels like a pause between episodes, not a return to safety.

 You are no longer enjoying the relationship.
 You are recovering from it.